 1. Form a limited company

-You can either set up a company directly via Companies House, use the services of a company formations agent (like Duport), or ask your accountant to do this on your behalf.
+You can either set up a company directly via Companies House, use the services of a company formations agent, or ask your accountant to do this on your behalf.
 The further down the chain you get from Companies House, the more you are likely to pay.
 We explore the limited company formation process in a dedicated guide here.

 2. Open a bank account

 Once you have formed your company, you will need to set up a business bank account.
 We recommend that you also open a separate savings account to put aside your tax liabilities.
 Most of the major banks are offering 2 year free banking deals currently, but don’t expect to earn much interest on your savings!

 3. Authorise your agent

 The vast majority of limited company contractors will appoint an accountant to look after their affairs.
 You will need to submit Form 64-8 and return it to HMRC to complete this process – two copies if your accountant is going to take care of your personal tax affairs on your behalf.
 The whole authorisation process can also be completed online if initiated via your accountant.

 If you expect to turnover in excess of the current registration limit, you are obliged to register for VAT.
 Most IT contractors register regardless, as your company may benefit from a more professional image if it has a VAT registration number.
 You can also benefit from reclaiming VAT on company purchases if you are registered.
 You accountant will be able to tell you if you are better off joining the flat rate VAT scheme, or the standard scheme.